magnussimonsen/highschool_slides/main.typ

 // Configure the presentation
 #show: slides.with(
   ratio: "16-9", // Default is "16-9" if not set.
 The ratio "4-3" is also supported.
-  //main-font: "Calibri",  // Default value is can be tweaked in slides_core.typ
+  main-font: "Calibri",  // Default value is can be tweaked in slides_core.typ
-  //code-font: "Consolas", // Default value is can be tweaked in slides_core.typ
+  code-font: "Consolas", // Default value is can be tweaked in slides_core.typ
   font-size-headers: 20pt, // Default value is can be tweaked in slides_core.typ
   font-size-content: 18pt, // Default value is can be tweaked in slides_core.typ
   footer_text: "Heggen videregående skole", // Text to show in the footer.
 Empty by default if not set.